Kildare–McCormick House: Architecture

-The Kildare–McCormick House is three stories, plus an English basement, and contains 40 rooms and 17,000 square feet (1580 sq. m.) of living space.
+The Kildare–McCormick House is three stories, plus an English basement, and contains 40 rooms and ove 10,000 square feet (1580 sq. m.) of living space.
 The house has a central block with a southern wing with a rectangular ell on one corner and a cylindrical tower on the other, and a northwestern wing with an semicircular section.
 Designed in a highly decorated Queen Anne style, the exterior combines a variety of materials and colors.

 The basement and first floor, as well as second floor on the southeast bay and tower, are covered in limestone block, the first floor more smooth than the basement.
 Red brick is used for quoins and window surrounds on the southeast bay, and for the third floor of the tower.
 The gable end of the southeast bay contains a small window and an intricate terra cotta relief.
 The upper floors are faced with tan river stones, divided into panels with green-painted wood.
 Windows on the first floor are mostly one-over-one sashes, some with sidelights and stained glass or leaded glass transoms.
 On the main block of the second floor, windows are one-over-one sashes with the upper pane surrounded by a row of small panes.
 Third floor windows have the entire upper sash composed of small panes.
 The irregular-shaped slate roof is punctuated by numerous gables and dormers, as well as four brick chimneys with recessed panels in each side and tapered tops.
 Wooden brackets project from the eaves.
 A flat roofed porch extends across the front of the house, the northern portion of which is supported by wooden posts and a short rail.
 The portion over the main entrance has a limestone wall on the south end with a terra cotta-framed arched opening with an ornamental hipped roof and finial.
 A pyramidal roofed porte-cochère with terra cotta ridges and a finial extends from the porch over the semicircular driveway.

 The main entrance opens into a hall with a stairway, doors to two parlors to the right, the dining room at the rear, and the ballroom to the south.
 The ballroom contains the southeastern bay and tower, and opens into the conservatory, added in the early 20th century.
 A porch and breakfast room are behind the dining room.
 The northwestern wing contains the butler's pantry, stairs to the kitchen in the basement, a bathroom, and the library.
 The second floor contains a large hall and seven bedrooms.
 The third floor, which is reached by a separate flight of stairs from the second floor hall, contains four further bedrooms and a billiard room.